bcgsc/straglr/README.md

 ## Installation
 Straglr is implemented in Python 3.8 and has been tested in Linux environment.

-Straglr depends on [Tandem Repeat Finder(TRF)](https://tandem.bu.edu/trf/trf.html) for identifying TRs and [blastn](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for iotif matching.
+Straglr depends on [Tandem Repeat Finder(TRF)](https://tandem.bu.edu/trf/trf.html) for identifying TRs and [blastn](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for motif matching.
 (TRF and blastn executables must be in `$PATH`).
 Other Python dependencies are listed in `requirements.txt`.

 The file `environment.yaml` can by used by conda to create an environment with all dependencies installed:
 ```